-Will the Easter Bunny be making a stop at your house this weekend?
+Will the Easter Bunny be making a stop at your house?

 Here are some tips for keeping your pets safe amid baskets full of candy and springtime treats.

 Candy toxicity and other seasonal poisonings spike in veterinary hospitals around Easter.
 Some items which are perfectly safe for human consumption are highly toxic for pets.
 Protect your pets by avoiding these 5 common holiday goodies and click on the links to get more in-depth information on each subject.

 In small amounts, chocolate can cause vomiting and diarrhea, but in large amounts, it can be potentially fatal.
 Keep baskets out of pets’ reach and avoid feeding this sweet treat to your pets.
 Substitute their favorite doggy or kitty treat or a piece of sweet apple to keep them occupied.

 Xylitol is a common ingredient in sugar-free gum, mints, candy, and now even sugar-free peanut butters.
 It is very poisonous to pets.
 Even one or two sticks of xylitol-containing gum can cause liver damage, seizures or worse.

 Both raisins and grapes can cause kidney failure in pets.
 Offer your dog a baby carrot as a treat instead.